01

 Are there standards for this?

-The answer to this question depends heavily on the definition of the goal, the "Definition of Done" (in Scrum terminology).
-When is the implementation completed?
-This can be answered differently depending on the organization, time pressure, resources, and the maturity of the company.
-A startup founded two years ago for mechanical engineering has different requirements than a 30-year-old organization in finance.
-It is also possible to proceed iteratively by initially recording only a few emergencies and then gradually expanding.
+The answer to the question depends heavily on the definition of the goal, the (loosely based on Scrum terminology) "definition of done".
+When is the introduction finished?
+Depending on the organization, time pressure, resources and maturity level of the company, this can be answered differently.
+A mechanical engineering start-up founded two years ago has different requirements than a 30-year-old organization in finance.
+It is also possible to proceed iteratively by initially identifying only a few critical high-risk emergencies and then gradually expanding in a prioritized manner.

-For emergency management, general and established standards such as ISO 22301 can be utilized.
-Especially for IT risks, the BSI Standard 100-4 can also be employed.
-From the realm of IT risk management, ISO 27005 can come into play.
+General and established standards such as ISO 22301 can be used for emergency management; the BSI standard 100-4 can also be used, especially for IT risks.
+ISO 27005 can be used in the area of IT risk management.

-There is no obligation to adhere to such a norm or standard; each organization can independently determine how its emergency management should be structured.
-However, if a certificate (e.g., ISO 22301, BSI IT-Grundschutz) is requested by the customer or is the industry standard (NIS2, BAIT, DORA, etc.), the decision becomes straightforward.
-Standards offer advantages but might lead to excessive effort and "shelfware" in smaller organizations.
-The applicability must also be ensured!
+There is no obligation to use such a norm or standard; every organization can also independently determine what its emergency management should look like.
+However, if a certificate (e.g. ISO 22301, BSI IT-Grundschutz) is requested by the customer or is the standard in the industry (NIS2, BAIT, DORA, etc.), the decision is easy.
+Standards offer advantages, but can lead to excessive effort with "shelfware" for smaller organizations; applicability must also be ensured!

-We are already operating according to ISO 27001 or TISAX®.
-Is that an advantage?
+We already work according to ISO 27001 or TISAX®, is that an advantage?

-Those who already utilize these standards have an advantage!
-Because the management of information security risks, as well as incident management, are already integral parts of the ISMS.
-Building on this foundation, the implementation of a general emergency management can be expedited, as it can partly rely on the ISMS processes, knowledge, organization, as well as documents and a management system.
-It holds true: the higher the ISMS maturity level, the more effective and rapid the implementation of a Business Continuity Management.
+Anyone who already uses these standards has an advantage!
+This is because the management of information security risks and incident management are already part of the ISMS.
+On this basis, the implementation of general emergency management can be accelerated, as it can be partly based on the ISMS processes, knowledge and organization, as well as documents and a management system.
+The following applies: the higher the ISMS maturity level, the better and faster the implementation of business continuity management.

-What other benefits can we expect from the emergency management system?
+What other benefits can we expect from emergency management?

-Not only cyber risks but also general damage risks are minimized through active emergency management.
-And consider your cyber insurance – premiums could be higher without demonstrable emergency management.
-In the worst case, you might not receive any insurance coverage if your organization can't demonstrate its own activities within the scope of plans or emergency drills.
-Implementing and "living" emergency management can support the overall stability of the company and help make processes and responsibilities more efficient.
-It allows you to prove your responsibility, provide employees and customers with more security, and even take a leading role in the market.
+Not only cyber risks, but also general damage risks are reduced to a minimum through active emergency management.
+And think of your cyber insurance, the premiums for which can be much higher without demonstrable emergency management.
+In the worst case, you will not receive any insurance cover at all if your organization cannot prove its own activities, concepts or emergency exercises.
+The implementation and "living" of emergency management can support the overall stability of the company and help to make processes and responsibilities more efficient.
+It enables you to prove your responsibility, give employees and customers more security and even take on a pioneering role in the market.

-Cyber attacks and data privacy incidents are two specific areas where emergencies can occur and are frequently reported in the press.
-This media attention can have disadvantages - who wants negative press or to read about their vulnerabilities in the newspaper, or even worse, having to discuss security issues with clients?
+Cyberattacks and data protection incidents are two specific areas where emergencies can occur and are often reported in the press.
+This media attention may have disadvantages - who wants bad press or wants to read about their vulnerabilities in the newspaper or - even worse - have to discuss security issues with customers?

-Emergency management - not only in the case of cyber attacks - plays a crucial role within an organization to ensure business operations' continuity or to swiftly resume operations in core areas during a disruption.
-We assist our clients in establishing appropriate emergency management protocols.
-With our guidance, they are prepared for the unforeseeable.
-If you're wondering how to achieve this, feel free to reach out to us!
+Emergency management - not just in the case of cyberattacks - plays an important role in an organization to ensure the continuity of business operations or to quickly resume operations in the event of a failure in the core areas.
+We help our clients to establish appropriate emergency management.
+With us, they are prepared for the unforeseeable.
+If you are wondering how this works, please feel free to contact us!